Akaito/ZeroToBoto/_drafts/2017-07-26-hello-boto.md

 You can also supply both indices.
 Supplying neither index (`'hello'[:]`) is a Python-specific trick; it gives you a copy of the sequence back.

+When a sequence index is negative, it begins from the end instead of the beginning.
+So a sequence's end-minus-one is the last element.
+`'hello'[-1] == 'hello'[len('hello')-1]` (recall the "end exclusive" behavior described earlier).

 ## Exercise: Preparing S3 object keys for local files